davidwdraper/EFFV2/SOP.md

 Gateway service has been refactored to be generic, using 2nd path part to determine service.
 All api call should be api/<service>/<rest of path>

+gateway and act (both direct and via gateway) are responding to curl health check

 ✅ End of SOP Addendum

-Now need to test act, both directly and through the gateway.
+Now need to wire up surface tests for act, both directly and through the gateway.
 Start with a single test, then work work our way up to >= 90% coverage.

+I am uploading a zip file of the act test folder used before all the refactoring.